The Sloan Digital Sky Survey Reverberation Mapping Project: UV-Optical Accretion Disk Measurements with Hubble Space Telescope: Data Reduction

 \subsection{\hst\ Cycle 25: DASH Observing Reductions}

 During Cycle 25, we adopted the ``Drift and Shift" (DASH) observing method, which reduces the overhead by using unguided, gyro-controlled exposures.
 This takes advantage of the available time in a single \hst\ visit by removing the requirement for a new guide-star acquisition between pointings.
 However, due to the lack of guidance sensor corrections, the telescope drift results in a smeared image by $0.''001$ - $0.''002$ per second \citep{Momcheva2017}.
 The DASH observing method has been successful in other IR wide-field studies such as COSMOS-DASH \citep{Mowla2019}.
-However, this observing method had not been tested in the UV range until the current study.
+The WFC3/UVIS and WFC3/IR channels use the same pickoff mirror and Fine Guidance Sensor, and so we would expect both to experience the same telescope drift during gyro guiding, but DASH observing in the UV had not been directly tested until the current study.

 Following the DASH observing mode during Cycle 25, we noticed that the smearing effect was far larger than expected in $\gtrsim90\%$ of visits.
 The automated reduction from the \texttt{astrodrizzle} pipeline \citep{Gonzaga2012} cannot identify the target from cosmic rays.
 Particularly, the target position shifts across the detector; this shift occasionally changed direction among the four subexposures.
 The smearing effect varies among the four subexposure dither positions and might extend across several pixels, with the fourth dither position generally being smeared the most.
 The shifted position of the target in each exposure usually caused it to be removed from the coadded images during cosmic-ray rejection in the standard reductions.
 We also tested other software for the automated reduction of the cosmic rays such as L.A.
 Cosmic \citep{vanDokkum2001}.
 However, we found these methods were only successful for our brightest target (RM622) but failed to identify the rest of the DASHed targets.
 To perform the photometric UV reductions, we first need to visually inspect to distinguish the target from the background cosmic rays and then perform the randomly smeared target's flux measurement.